BRM Costruções Aeronáuticas

 BRM Costruções Aeronáuticas (BRM Aircraft Manufacturing) is a Portuguese aircraft manufacturer based in Pêro Pinheiro, Sintra.
 The company specializes in the design and manufacture of ultralight aircraft in the form kits for amateur construction and ready-to-fly aircraft for the European Fédération Aéronautique Internationale microlight category.

 The company is noted as one of very few light aircraft manufacturers located in Portugal, a country not known for aircraft production.

 BRM's aircraft are built with aluminium sheet "all-metal" construction.
 The company's first light two-seat STOL design was the BRM Okavango, which was superseded by the BRM Land Africa.
 The BRM Citius is an improved model, with a higher cruise speed.
 The company also produces a low-wing design, the two-seat BRM Argos.

-Chris Heintz, the designer of the Zenith STOL CH 701 considers the Land Africa an unauthorized copy of the CH 701.
+The Citius is based on the MXP 740 and has some solutions also found on the MXP 1000, both designs from Colombian Engineer Max Tedesco.